 Mouth breathing and tongue-tie

-Although we often hear about tongue-tie and how it can affect an infant’s ability to breastfeed, it can also have an impact on their sleep.
+Although we often hear about tongue-tie and how it can affect an infant’s ability to breastfeed, it can also impact their sleep.
 According to Dr, Rosalba Courtney, “tongue tie can be easily overlooked,” as a cause of mouth breathing,” and “the signs are not obvious unless you specifically look for them.”
-She also noted that this can cause the tongue to sit lower in the mouth, making it difficult to reach the roof of the mouth, often resulting in that open mouth position you may be seeing with your baby.
+She also noted that this can cause the tongue to sit lower in the mouth, making it difficult to reach the roof of the mouth, often resulting in that open mouth position you may see with your baby.

 If your baby is struggling to latch and breastfeed and is sleeping with their mouth open, speak to your pediatrician about your concerns.
 The good news is that the procedure to correct a tongue tie is relatively simple.